 How do I locate funding opportunities?

-The Research Services Office has a funding deadline calendar that lists the most commonly held grants at the University of Calgary and their associated deadlines, for current competitions.
+The Research Services Office has a Research Opportunities Database that lists the most commonly held grants at the University of Calgary and their associated deadlines for current competitions.
 Each opportunity contains funding details, internal deadlines, submission processes for various competitions, and contact details for the Research Grants Officer managing the competition.

 In addition, with the launch of the Research Management System (RMS) in June 2019, funding opportunities can also be created there in cases where they are not already listed on the main funding deadline calendar.